Vendors

 Release checks

-Every release tag runs through four automated checks.
-Results appear on the release's page in your dashboard.
+Every release tag you push runs through an automated pipeline.
+Results appear on the release's page in your dashboard, grouped into four areas and run in this order.

-composer audit against the published advisories list.
-Surfaces vulnerable dependencies in your release lockfile with their severity, CVE and fix line.
+composer auditagainst the published advisories list.
+Surfaces vulnerable dependencies in your release lockfile with their severity, CVE and fix line.- Malware scan

 Where you see results